Speculative/dgr_dr/README.md

 Dgr_dr
 ======

-Dgr_dr (pronouned "degrader" or "DURR GA DURRRR", if you are so inclined) is a hack/art site/"totally serious counterculture app that's meant to challenge your ideas of like, images, and permanence, man" created during Y-Hack 2013.
+Dgr_dr (pronouned "degrader" or "DAH GURR DURRRRR", if you are so inclined) is a hack/art site/"totally serious counterculture app that's meant to challenge your ideas of like, images, and permanence, man" created during Y-Hack 2013.